 At the planning stage, this is an option, not a requirement.
 The endpoint can be defined as (a) a point in time and/or (b) a specific number of iterations of the ParEvo process (see below).
 As above, it may or may not include a description of what is expected to happen at that endpoint (backcasting) or not (forecasting)

 The optimal number of iterations will depend partly on the number of participants.
 If the number of iterations equals the number of participants +1 then this means that each participant will have had the opportunity to build on the contributions of each of the other participants, at on at least one occasion.
-This might represent a minimal ideal level of exploration of the diversity of ideas presented by the diversity of participants.
+This might represent a minimal ideal level of opportunity to explore and exploit the diversity of ideas presented by the diversity of participants.
 In practice, in the exercises completed so far, only one of the exercises has extended this far.

 In each iteration, from the beginning onwards, the facilitator needs to provide participants with some guidance.
+This will be found at the top of the ParEvo user interface, as seen in this example.
 It can include the following:

 - Minimal requirements for participants’ contributions: